open-source-tabletop/openfire/expansion-skirmish.md

 ## Type Keywords

-Skirmish games focus mainly on individual infantry type models and most of the rules only
+Skirmish games focus mainly on individual infantry type models and most of the rules only apply to models with the infantry type.

 # Additional Rules